shananlynch/2020-ca400-lynchs43-afanaa2/docs/proposal/proposal.md

 > Describe the compiler, database, web server, etc., and any other software tools you plan to use.
 We plan to use javacc to create the programming language.
 Javacc will allow us to build the compiler needed to create our new programming language.
 We plan to use GOLANG or RUST to build our debugger for our new language.
+We will use javascript and AngularJs to build our front end for our web application.

 ### Hardware